Religious Education at The Polygon School

 - Have some understanding of the Living Difference curriculum and concept wheel

-- To complete introductory lessons on the importance of respect and how to discuss concepts respectfully with peers
+- To complete introductory lessons on importance of respect and how to discuss concepts respectfully with peers

 - To understand that it is OK to disagree as long as you can do so respectfully and with explanation

-- To engage in practical, creative lessons which include religious practices (Spin the Dreidel)
+- To engage in practical, creative lessons which include religious practices

-- To complete 3 concept cycles and assessments (Identity, Truth, Death and Stewardship)
+- To complete 3 concept cycles and assessments

 - To celebrate religious festivals and take part in religious practices